How will pandemic end? Omicron clouds forecasts for endgame

 Even when that happens, some parts of the world still will struggle — especially low-income countries that lack enough vaccines or treatments — while others more easily transition to what scientists call an “endemic” state.

-They’re fuzzy distinctions, said infectious disease expert Stephen Kissler of the Harvard T.H.
-Chan School of Public Health.
-He defines the endemic period as reaching “some sort of acceptable steady state” to deal with COVID-19.
+They’re fuzzy distinctions, said infectious disease expert Stephen Kissler of the Harvard TH Chan School of Public Health.
+He defines the endemic period as reaching “some sort of acceptable steady state” to deal with Covid.

 The omicron crisis shows we’re not there yet but “I do think we will reach a point where SARS-CoV-2 is endemic much like flu is endemic,” he said.

-Exactly how much continuing COVID-19 illness and death the world will put up with is largely a social question, not a scientific one.
+Exactly how much continuing Covid illness and death the world will put up with is largely a social question, not a scientific one.

-India offers a glimpse of what it’s like to get to a stable level of COVID-19.
-Until recently, daily reported cases had remained below 10,000 for six months but only after a cost in lives “too traumatic to calculate” caused by the earlier delta variant, said Dr. T. Jacob John, former chief of virology at Christian Medical College in southern India.
+India offers a glimpse of what it’s like to get to a stable level of Covid.
+Until recently, daily reported cases had remained below 10,000 for six months but only after a cost in lives “too traumatic to calculate” caused by the earlier delta variant, said Dr T Jacob John, former chief of virology at Christian Medical College in southern India.

 Omicron now is fueling a rise in cases again, and the country in January will roll out vaccine boosters for frontline workers.
 But John said other endemic diseases, such as flu and measles, periodically cause outbreaks and the coronavirus will continue to flare up every so often even after omicron passes through.